100 Notable alumni of

 -

-Nikolaj Velimirović was bishop of the eparchies of Ohrid and Žiča (1920–1956) in the Serbian Orthodox Church.
-An influential theological writer and a highly gifted orator, he was often referred to as the new John Chrysostom and historian Slobodan G. Markovich calls him "one of the most influential bishops of the Serbian Orthodox Church in the twentieth century".
+Nikolaj Velimirović was a Serbian Orthodox prelate who served as Bishop of Ohrid and Žiča from 1920 to 1956.
+An influential theological writer and a gifted orator, he was often referred to as the "new John Chrysostom".
+According to a number of historians he is one of the most influential bishops of the Serbian Orthodox Church in the twentieth century.

 -